Martin Rogers: Background

 Rogers attended the University of New South Wales between 1999 and 2004 where he gained a double degree in chemical engineering and computer science.
 Between 2004 and 2007 he engaged in a number of entrepreneurial pursuits as well as worked at Macquarie Bank.

 Prima BioMed

 Rogers was part of an investor group that effectively took control of Prima BioMed in late 2007, when he was appointed a director.
 At that time Prima had Phase IIa data for its CVac cancer vaccine product, but did not have the funds to progress further.
-Under Rogers' leadership Prima achieved four main things:
+Under Rogers' leadership Prima achievements included: